SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 And specifically it will help us to interpret everything inside the `@( ... )`.

-Looking at the contents of that table, we see something like this:
+Looking at the contents of that table, we see something like this (this extract shows just some of the many terms):

 Term|Type|Description
 :---|:---|:----------